Two-phase free boundary problems for a class of fully nonlinear double-divergence systems: Abstract

 \section{Abstract}

 \begin{spacing}{1.15} In this article, we study a class of fully nonlinear double-divergence systems with free boundaries associated with a minimization problem.
-The variational structure of Hessian-dependent functional plays a fundamental role in proving the existence of the minimizers and then the existence of the solutions for the system.
-In addition, we establish gains of the integrability for the double-divergence equation.
+The variational structure of the Hessian-dependent functional plays a fundamental role in proving the existence of the minimizers and then the existence of the solutions for the system.
+In addition, we establish improvements in integrability for the equation in the double-divergence form.
 Consequently, we improve the regularity for the fully nonlinear equation in Sobolev and H\"older spaces. \end{spacing}

 \textbf{Keywords}: Hessian-dependent functionals, fully nonlinear double-divergence system with free boundaries, improved regularity, existence of the solutions.

 \textbf{MSC2020}: 35B65; 35J35; 35R35; 35A01.